dpmaddalena/dpmaddalena.github.com/_posts/2014-06-04-hermit-at-table-three.md

 The silence of porcelain,
 clink! like a prayer bell;
-a cluttered space is cleared—.
+a cluttered space is cleared—
 for silent prayer and mindful
 noticing—of nothing.